In the next major release of PushCoin, the Student Wallet feature has been significantly redesigned.

 Cashiers do not see a student’s total unpaid cafeteria balance.
 As a result, a student who owes $100—or even $1,000—appears the same at the register as one with no outstanding debt.
 Debt is managed discreetly between families and school administrators, with repayment plans arranged on a case-by-case basis.

-PushCoin V2 continues to evolve with enhancements in payment flexibility, administrative control, and user experience—especially around fee automation and meal-program compliance.
-PushCoin places strong emphasis on user data privacy and data security, particularly because it handles sensitive information for students, parents, and schools:
+PushCoin V2 continues to evolve with enhancements in payment flexibility, GAAP reporting, administrative controls, and user experience.
+In addition, PushCoin places strong emphasis on user data privacy and data security, particularly because it handles sensitive information for students, parents, and schools:

 - Minimal data collection – PushCoin only collects essential personal and financial data needed to support school transactions and reporting.